jessiepelosi/ferntxms/README.md

 # Fern Transcriptomes

-Code and data for the paper: "Phylotranscriptomics illuminates gene family evolution and transposable element landscape across ferns" by Jessie A. Pelosi, Emily Kim, Emily B. Sessa, and W. Brad Barbazuk
+Code and data for the paper: "Phylotranscriptomics illuminates genome duplications, gene family evolution, and transposable element landscape across ferns" by Jessie A. Pelosi, Emily Kim, Emily B. Sessa, and W. Brad Barbazuk

 Code Written By: Jessie Pelosi and Emily Kim